 ROYAL HORTICULTURAL SOCIETY AWARD OF GARDEN MERIT

 Platycerium bifurcatum (Cav.)
-C.Chr. is the correct and accepted scientific name for the Staghorn Fern.
+C.Chr. is the accepted scientific name for the Staghorn Fern.
 It was named and described as such by Carl Frederik Albert Christensen in Index Filicum in 1906.
 It was previously named and described as Acrostichum bifurcatum Cav. by Antonio José (Joseph) Cavanilles in Anales de Historia Natural Madrid (?) in 1799.

 The genus, Platycerium Desv., was named and described by Nicaise Auguste Desvaux in Mémoires de la Société Linnéenne de Paris in 1827.

 I brought my Staghorn Fern home from Lowe’s in Greenville, Mississippi in 2011 while living at the mansion in Leland.
 I had bought one earlier but it didn’t last long and for some reason I don’t have photos unless I misplaced them.
 They may be somewhere in the old laptop that won’t come on.